Lincoln Mark series

+With the exception of the hand-built Continental Mark II and the 1958–1960 Continental Mark III–Mark V, the Mark series has shared chassis underpinnings with other Ford or Lincoln-Mercury vehicles.
+The 1969–1979 Mark III, Mark IV, and Mark V are counterparts of the 1969–1976 Ford Thunderbird, while the Mark VI uses the Ford Panther platform.
+The Mark VII uses the Ford Fox platform (shared with the 1980 Ford Thunderbird and Mercury Cougar XR-7), while the Mark VIII is a variant of the 1989 Ford Thunderbird/Mercury Cougar.

+Following the 1998 model year, Lincoln discontinued the Mark VIII, serving as the final generation of the model line.
+During the 1990s, buyer demand for personal luxury cars had declined, as luxury car buyers shifted towards four-door sedans and luxury SUVs; buyers of coupes shifted towards smaller, higher-performance cars.
+While the Mark series has not currently been replaced, from 2017 to 2020, Lincoln briefly revived the Continental (discontinued after 2002) as its premium sedan.

 From 1958 to 1998, Mark series vehicles were produced alongside Lincolns by Wixom Assembly at Wixom, Michigan.

 Background

 Prior to the Continental/Lincoln Mark series, within Ford Motor Company, the Continental nameplate began life in 1939, following the design of a custom-built Lincoln-Zephyr convertible commissioned by Edsel Ford.
 Modified extensively over a production vehicle, the personal car had a lowered hoodline, a relocated passenger compartment (requiring an external-mount spare tire), and deletion of the running boards.
 Upon taking delivery of the car in Florida, Ford discovered the vehicle generated a high degree of interest from potential buyers; renamed Continental by Ford, the name reflected European styling influences for its design.

 At the end of the 1930s, Lincoln was transitioning away from the exclusive Lincoln K-series and moving towards the more contemporary and affordable Lincoln-Zephyr coupes and sedans.
 As a flagship, Edsel Ford wanted to revive the popularity of the 1929–1932 Lincoln Victoria coupe and convertible with an updated approach, reflecting European styling influences.